bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 - a list of all versions of that crate with your reviews added

 Be warned that modern browsers block pop-ups and you have to allow that explicitly for this site `127.0.0.1`.
-If you don't have VSCode, you can create a symbolic link for the command `code directory_path` to open your preferred editor:
+If you don't have VSCode, you can change the code_editor in the `Config` menu.
-`ln -s /usr/bin/code your_preferred_editor`

 ## Reputation vs. code review